The GFCF (Gluten-Free, Casein-Free) Diet for Autism Spectrum Disorders

 Some people use the GFCF diet mainly to address gastrointestinal problems and food allergies or sensitivities.

 According to one theory, some people with autism cannot properly digest gluten and casein, which form peptides, or substances that act like opiates in their bodies.
 The peptides then alter the person's behavior, perceptions, and responses to his environment.
 Some scientists now believe that peptides trigger an unusual immune system response in certain people.
 Research in the U.S. and Europe has found peptides in the urine of a significant number of children with autism.
 A doctor can order a urinary peptide test to see if proteins are being digested properly.

-Before you change your child's diet, consult with a physician and nutritionist to make sure you are providing a healthy diet and, if necessary, nutritional supplements.
-Also, read any of the books about the diet listed below.
+Before you change your child's diet, consult with your health care provider to make sure you are providing a healthy diet and, if necessary, nutritional supplements.

 Some advocates of dietary intervention suggest removing one food from the diet at a time, so you will know which food was causing a problem.
 It also is helpful to ask people who do not know about the dietary change if they see improvements after a few weeks.

 It's often suggested to remove milk first because the body will clear itself of milk/casein the quickest.
 Gluten may be removed a month after the elimination of milk.
 It may take up to six months on a gluten-free diet for the body to rid itself of all gluten.
 That is why most advocates suggest giving the diet a trial of six months.